-The regulations concerning the Duration of Degree Study are detailed in the corresponding section of the Engineering Section of the University Calendar in section III, §3.
+The regulations concerning the Duration of Degree Study are detailed in the Generic Undergraduate Regulations in the College of Science & Engineering Section of University Calendar (§3).

 2. General Structure and Assessment of Degree

 Subjects in which the Degrees may be awarded are listed in §4.3 below.
 All other regulations concerning the General Structure and Assessment of the Degree are detailed in the corresponding section of the Engineering Section of the University Calendar in section III, §6 - §9.